AlexCC93/ROS2course/docs/source/Nodes.rst

 Do not forget
 -------------
 Remember to have the ROS 2 environment properly setup.
-Perform the following, if the ROS 2 package cannot be found when executing it:
+Perform the following, if a ROS 2 package cannot be found when executing it:

 .. code-block:: console